VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 });
 ```

-In this example, we create a new section in the browser window that keeps track of the document title.
+In this example, we create a new section in the inspector window that keeps track of the document title.
 We do this by passing a string of HTML, in which a `span` tag has a specific 'title' ID that we can use later.
 We then adds an event listener so that when the currently displayed document change, our custom section will update and render the title.

-The `addBrowserExtension` also has an equivalent for the search window, which is called `addSearchWindowExtension`.
+The `addInspectorExtension` also has an equivalent for the navigator window, which is called `addNavigatorExtension`.
 It has the same behaviour, except one difference for the buttons elements : the callback does not pass the displayed document as parameter, but the list of filtered documents.

 #### Adding a new window